-Odds are if you’re paying a mortgage, you’ve received offers for mortgage protection insurance.
-It comes in several forms, but it typically covers your mortgage if you lose your job or become disabled, or it pays off your mortgage when you die.
+When you take out a mortgage, you can expect to be pitched mortgage protection insurance.
+It comes in several forms, but it typically covers your loan payments if you lose your job or become disabled, or it pays off your mortgage when you die.

 Would you benefit from mortgage protection insurance?
 Or is it just another way for your mortgage company to siphon extra money out of your wallet each month while protecting itself upon your death?